Beyond A Succession Plan

-More often than not, when I hear boards and their executive teams discuss executive transitions, it’s almost always about one of three things: creating a document called a succession plan, hiring a new executive, or really hoping that an executive transition doesn’t happen anytime soon.
-It makes sense – if you’re on deck when an executive leaves, it means you have a lot of stuff to do – important stuff! – to successfully navigate the transition.
+It makes sense — if you’re on deck when an executive leaves, it means you have a lot of stuff to do (important stuff) to successfully navigate the transition.

-Much has been written about executive searches (including about how not to panic when you find out your executive director is leaving and building an applicant pool) But executive transition readiness is about taking a step back from these starting points and assessing and then investing in long-term organizational sustainability and stability.
+Much has been written about executive searches (including about how not to panic when you find out your executive director is leaving and building an applicant pool) but executive transition readiness is about taking a step back from these starting points and assessing and then investing in long-term organizational sustainability and stability.

 Luckily, no one need recreate the wheel – this topic has been studied well and we have a pretty good idea of what’s most important to have in place so that no matter when leaders move on, an organization is likely to navigate the change successfully.
 That said, studies have shown that most nonprofit board and staff members are neither aware of, working on, nor confident in their transition readiness.
 Let’s change that!